Make a Moroccan side table

 Before assembly, apply Wood Primer and then paint the base panels.
 If necessary, lightly sand with 180-grit sandpaper before painting.
-Apply two coats of Plascon Sure Coat matt acrylic (we used Blue For You B3-A1-3) on the inside faces, avoiding paint build-up on the bevelled edges.
+Apply two coats of matt acrylic on the inside faces, avoiding paint build-up on the bevelled edges.
 Be sure to allow sufficient drying time between coats.

 3. Glue top

 Position the top pieces side by side, applying wood glue to the adjoining edges, securing with long clamps at the side and small clamps to keep the top flat.
 Wipe away any excess wood glue before it dries.
 Leave to dry overnight.

 Apply masking tape over the worktable under the joints to prevent sticking.

 Transfer the arch template above onto a piece of cardboard.
 Cut out the shape, making a hole at the drill point 19mm from the top.
 Transfer the arch onto the base panels.